-Members must be tenured faculty and librarians who have reached the rank of Associate Professor, Professor, Librarians II, or I. When possible, seven (7) of the members should have the rank of Professor.
+Members must be tenured faculty and librarians who have reached the rank of Associate Professor, Professor, Librarian II, I, or Assistant Professor in the Library, or Senior/Master Clinical or Lecturer Specialist.
+When possible, seven (7) of the members should have the rank of Professor.